|

 Understood from the earth,

-the moon uncurls the fronds of ferns,
+uncurls the fronds of ferns,

 the hair of my arms stands on end,